 Our U.S. Style Graduate Program is characterized by modern comprehensive training with a special focus on interdisciplinarity.

-The following graph shows cross-group collaborations at IST Austria, based on co-authored publications from 2018.
+The following graph shows cross-group collaborations at IST Austria, based on co-authored publications from 2016 to June 2019.
+The PDF can be downloaded here.

 Cutting-edge Research Training